phil-opp/talk-konstanz-may-2018/content/index.md

 ---

-# Async / Await: For OS Dev?
+# Async / Await: For OS Development?

 - Everything happens at compile time
     - Can be used in OS kernels and on embedded devices